 What: LCIRSA State Championship Tournament for Flag Football and Volleyball (Fall) and Basketball and Softball (Spring).
 The tournament is open to all institutional members of LCIRSA.
 Any intramural sport team can participate; you do not have to be intramural sport champions.

-Where: This year the tournament will be held on the campus of McNeese State University in Lake Charles, LA.
+Where: This year the tournament will be held on the campus at Louisiana Tech University in Ruston, LA.

 When: Games will begin on Saturday morning, please make sure that you find the location of the fields (game time is forfeit time).
 There will be a captains meeting Friday night which is mandatory for all team captains to attend.

-Entry Fee: $150.00 per team and $7.00 per player.
+Entry Fee: $250.00 per team.
 Payment is due at the Directors meeting on Friday at noon.

 Deadline: Forms are due at noon on Friday of the tournament weekend.